New Internal Assessment - a Comparison

 first teaching September 2019

 The below, and linked pages, aims to help Studies teachers understand the similarities and differences between the current Studies 'Projects' and the current (to be updated once the 'new exploration criteria' are released) SL/HL exploration criteria.

-states that both of the two new mathematics subjects: Applications and interpretation and Analysis and approaches, will be marked using the same criteria, for SL and HL.
-It looks like the criteria, whilst different to the existing one, will be similar.
+Both the Applications and interpretation and Analysis and approaches explorations, will be marked using the same criteria, for SL and HL.

 The only difference in the criteria for SL and HL is on criterion E: Use of Mathematics.
 Below (towards the end of this page), we have carefully marked, and given a lot of thought to, five current Studies 'Projects' using the existing SL/HL exploration criteria (they are not 'official' IB marks).

 Comparing the New with the Old . . .

 Here are the marks given when the same internal assessments were marked, on this site (they are not 'official' IB marks), using the current Studies 'Project' criteria: